MaltoonYezi/FasterThings/README.md

 # FasterThings
 FasterThings Browser

-This is a simple GUI browser, made with Visual C++, WinForms and Visual Studio 2022, to browse web pages and make search queries
+This is a simple GUI browser, made with Visual C++, WinForms and Visual Studio 2022, to browse web pages and make search queries.

 The browser uses DuckDuckGo.com as its main search engine